emidec/emidec.github.io/_pages/about.md

 In my free time, I like acting as a coffee snob and a guerilla activist against pineapple on pizza, remembering (not without melancholy) the times I used to surf in San Onofre, cooking (only pasta and pizza, obviously) and planning trips (sigh) with my better half Darya and little one Maya.

-I love languages and I am kind of fluent in English, French, and Italian, and can utter enough words to get out of (or _in_) trouble in German, Spanish, and Farsi.
+I love languages and I am kind of fluent in English, French, and Italian, and can utter enough words to get out of (or _in_) trouble in German, Spanish, and Persian.